CodeClass0/README-Generator/Develop/README.md

 <a id="item-one"></a>
 ## Installation
 The installation instructions are simple.
 Clone the repository to your local device, and install Inquirer.
-Then the app can be used from the terminal within VSCODE.
+Then the app can be used from the terminal within VSCode.
 <a id="item-two"></a>
 ## Usage
 To use it is simple.
-Call the application by typeing "Node Index.js" and then follow the on-screen prompts.
+From VSCode's terminal, call the application by typing "node Index.js" and then follow the on-screen prompts.
 When complete, the README will be located in the project folder.
 <a id="item-three"></a>
 ## License